 While others are busy reconnecting with their meaning of life, you can barely function in a job or even get out of bed to shower.

-While others feel a deeper sense of peace and alignment, you feel like you’re on the verge of going crazy or being sucked into the black hole of depression forever.
+While others feel a deeper sense of peace and alignment, you feel like you’re on the verge of going crazy or being sucked into the black hole forever.

 What on earth has happened?